ht-sdks/consent-manager/README.md

       .
     </span>
   )
-  const bannerSubContent = 'You can change your preferences at any time.' const preferencesDialogTitle = 'Website Data Collection Preferences' const preferencesDialogContent =
+  const preferencesDialogContent =
-    'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' const cancelDialogTitle = 'Are you sure you want to cancel?' const cancelDialogContent =
+    'We use data collected by cookies and JavaScript libraries to improve your browsing experience, analyze site traffic, deliver personalized advertisements, and increase the overall performance of our site.' const cancelDialogContent =
     'Your preferences have not been saved.
 By continuing to use our website, you՚re agreeing to our Website Data Collection Policy.'